Compare & Save on Conveyancing Solicitors

-A licensed conveyancer or conveyancing solicitor will be responsible for taking care of the legal aspects of buying or selling a house, such as making the legal payments on your behalf.
+A licensed conveyancer or conveyancing solicitor will be responsible for taking care of the legal aspects of buying or selling a property, such as making the legal payments on your behalf.

 Their main responsibilities will include:

 Your conveyancer will keep in contact with you throughout the entire process and will update you when any progress is made.

 Licensed conveyancers and conveyancing solicitors are both qualified to carry out conveyancing duties.
 Licensed conveyancers specifically specialise in conveyancing, arguably having more of an in-depth knowledge of it.
 Conveyancers tend to be cheaper in general but remember that they only specialise in conveyancing.
 It would be better to use a conveyancer if the buying or selling process is going to be a quick or simple one.
 Don't forget to compare conveyancing costs by using Compare My Move to help you save both time and money.

 In addition to conveyancing, conveyancing solicitors will be trained in a variety of legal fields and will therefore have a range of knowledge on property law.
 If anything were to go wrong, a solicitor would have a variety of knowledge that stretches further than simply conveyancing.
 If you know the process will be complicated, it's advised to hire a solicitor.

 In certain situations, you might be better hiring a conveyancer than a solicitor, and vice-versa.
 Here's when you should use a conveyancer and when to use a solicitor.